actuallymentor/chia-plotting-automation/README.md

 1. Clone this repo git `git clone https://github.com/actuallymentor/chia-plotting-automation.git`
 1. Run `bash ./install.sh`
 1. Create a `.env`, see section below
+    - Add credentials
+    - Make local private key
 1. Run `nohup zsh ./everplot.zsh & disown`

+Alternatively you may use `zsh _setup-remote.zsh`.

 You can follow the progress with `tail -f nohup.out` and kill the process by running `kill -9 PID` where PIDs can be found using `ps aux | grep everplot`